Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 1. Hardboiled Eggs

-Eggs are very high in protein and a lot of other things!
+Eggs are very high in protein!
 They keep you full and feeling satisfied.
 One egg has 6 grams of protein.
 Read more about the goodness of eggs in my post 10 Benefits of Eggs and Why You Should Eat Them More Often!

 2. Protein Muffins

-Muffins can be a great protein source, too.
-Recipes with 4 or 5 eggs, egg whites, and even unrefined flours all add to the protein count.
+Protein muffins can be a great protein source if they are made with good ingredients and with added protein, like extra eggs, egg whites, and even unrefined flours.
 Here are a few recipes that make a sweet, yet high protein snack.

 - 9-Ingredient Blender Chocolate Muffins